mozilla/ActiveData/docs/Qb_Expressions.md

 	{operator_name: parameters}

-As a side note, Qb queries are also expressions: `from` is the operator, and other name/value pairs act as operation modifiers.
+As a side note, Qb queries are also expressions: `from` is the operator, and other name/value pairs act as modifiers.

 Expressions are composed of

 * primitive values `true`, `false`, `null`
 * strings representing dot-separated property names (with format of `\w+(?:\.\w+)*`)
-* objects representing operators on compound expressions
+* objects representing compound expressions

 Example: `eq` Operator